mr-internetix/SpamX/README.md

 How to use spamX

-1. enter the text you want to spam to your friends (In spam .txt file)
-2. install requirements by command -- pip install -r requirements.txt
+1. Install requirements by command --> pip install -r requirements.txt.
-3. Run the script and enter credentials and victim insta id and amount of message you want to send
+2. Run the script and enter credentials and victim insta id .
+3. Enter text you want to spam .
+4. Enter amount of message you want to send .
-4. Hit enter sit and relax :)
+3. Hit enter sit and relax :)

+Dont forget to checkout instagram for any queries @mr_internetix .